jonathanreveille/Project5_OC/README.md

 Why seek for food alternatives?

-Because it seems that product nutrition tables aren't easy to de-code in-store, this is why we generated this application in order to ease your daily life when you are seeking for healthier food at your own neighborehood store.
+Because it seems that product nutrition tables aren't easy to de-code in-store, this is why we have coded this application in order to ease your daily life when you are seeking for healthier food at your own neighborehood store.
 Also, the french market has noticed an increase of interest